ASTER: Natural and Multi-language Unit Test Generation with LLMs: Introduction

-We performed a comprehensive empirical evaluation of \aster, using six general-purpose and code LLMs, to study the generated tests in terms of code coverage achieved, mutation score, and naturalness of test code; we also compared \aster against state-of-the-art Java and Python unit test generators.
-Our results show that \aster performs very competitive (+2.0\%, -0.5\%, and +5.1\% line, branch, and method coverage) for Java SE applications while performing significantly better (+26.4\%, +10.6\%, and +18.5\%, line, branch, and method coverage) for Java EE applications.
-For Python, \aster has a high coverage gain compared to CodaMosa (+9.8\%, +26.5\%, and +22.5\% line, branch, and method coverage).
-In terms of naturalness, both our automated evaluation and developers' survey identified that \aster-generated test cases are more natural compared to EvoSuite- and CodaMosa-generated tests and, surprisingly, better than even developer-written test cases.
-The results of our experiments and the naturalness evaluator are available in our artifact-source~\cite{aster:artifact}
+\textit{Results-at-a-glance.} We performed a comprehensive evaluation of \aster, using six general-purpose and code LLMs, to assess the generated tests in terms of code coverage and test naturalness; we also compared \aster against state-of-the-art Java and Python unit test generators, EvoSuite~\cite{evosuite} and CodaMosa~\cite{codamosa}.
+Our results show that, in terms of code coverage, \aster is very competitive with EvoSuite (+2.0\%, -0.5\%, and +5.1\% line, branch, and method coverage) for Java SE applications while performing significantly better (+26.4\%, +10.6\%, and +18.5\%, line, branch, and method coverage) for Java EE applications.
+For Python, \aster outperforms CodaMosa considerably (+9.8\%, +26.5\%, and +22.5\% line, branch, and method coverage).
+With respect to test naturalness, our quantitative evaluation shows that \aster-generated tests have superior naturalness characteristics than EvoSuite- and CodaMosa-generated tests, while our user survey (of 161 professional software engineers) confirms strong developer preference for \aster test cases over the tests generated by the other tools: e.g., 70\% and 88\% of the responses for Java and Python, respectively, stated that \aster-generated tests could be added to a regression suite with no or only minor changes.

+Our work corroborates and strengthens the findings on high developer acceptance rates of LLM-generated tests reported in recent industry studies~~\cite{meta2024} by providing additional evidence in a different industry setting.
+Our work also provides new insights via a more rigorous evaluation of LLM-based test generation, showing that smaller models, when provided with suitable code context, can be made competitive to larger models and even outperform those models.

+\aster's Java test generation capability is offered in the IBM watsonx Code Assistant for Enterprise Java Applications product~\cite{ibm:wca4eja}.
+The results of our experiments and the naturalness evaluator are available in our artifact~\cite{aster:artifact}.